IOWA HIGH SCHOOL SPEECH ASSOCIATION

 Literary Program

 - a combination of prose and poetry is presented on a theme.
-Facial and vocal
+Facial and vocal expression are key.

 Length: up to 10 minutes